Where to go apple picking in Ontario 2023

 Chudleigh's Apple Farm

-Chudleigh’s is a beloved destination that has welcomed families to experience the country atmosphere while enjoying picking apples for decades.
+Chudleigh’s is a beloved destination that has welcomed guests, especially families, to experience the country atmosphere for decades.

-There are 22 types of apples in the orchard, including the Wealthy apple, which is aromatic, crispy and juicy and makes a great snack.
+Of the 22 types of apples grown in the orchard, the Wealthy apple is aromatic, crispy and juicy.

 Location: 9528 Regional Road 25, Halton Hills